CrimsonLuckyLabs/Luckycoin-Wallet-v2/doc/getting-started.md

 ## Getting started

 This tutorial will help you to go through the basics to use Dogecoin Core after you completed the [installation instructions](/INSTALL.md).
-You now have `dogecoind` or `dogecoin-qt` executables available to run a node, and `dogecoin-cli`/`dogecoin-tx` tools to help you transact DOGE.
+You now have `dogecoind` or `bells-qt` executables available to run a node, and `dogecoin-cli`/`dogecoin-tx` tools to help you transact DOGE.

 > **Note:** For simplicity, this guide assumes that executables can be found under the `PATH` environment variable.
 If needed, you can specify their location by typing `PATH=$PATH:/path/to/executables`, or prepend the full path to the command like: